 Control data to ingest using the Collector 🔗

-Depending on its configuration, the Splunk Distribution of OpenTelemetry Collector can forward a wide range of telemetry, such as metrics, traces, or logs, to the Observability Cloud ingest endpoints.
-For certain use cases, some of this data can be redundant, unnecessary, or sensitive, causing technical complications, increased cost, or legal issues.
+Depending on its configuration, the Splunk Distribution of OpenTelemetry Collector can forward a wide range of telemetry, such as metrics, traces, or logs, to the Splunk Observability Cloud ingest endpoints.
+For certain scenarios, some of this data can be redundant, unnecessary, or sensitive, causing technical complications, increased cost, or legal issues.

 Moira, a performance engineer, notices high cardinality in ingested metrics, which heavily impacts data charges.
 Moira is considering dropping certain dimensions to cut costs.